albert-ribes/python-backup2dropbox/README.md

 # python-backup2dropbox
-Simple Linux-based Python3 script to compress and backup a folder and its contents to upload it to a given Dropbox folder.
+A simple Linux-based Python3 script which compresses and backups a folder and its contents and then uploads it to a given Dropbox folder.

-In order to work, fill-in the Dropbox variables `db_access_token` & `db_path`
+In order to work, fill-in the Dropbox variables `db_access_token` & `db_path` found in main code.